AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Formative Study

-\ipstart{DR3.
-Provide Interactive Elements for Behavioral Exploration}\phantomsection{} Expert highlighted the necessity of rehearsal and role play for social narratives.
-They pointed out that children often fail to transfer what they have learned into actual behavior because they lack opportunities for simulation.
-They also stressed the value of presenting autistic children with challenging situations, teaching them how others might feel, and guiding them toward appropriate responses.
-Prior research also consistently underscored the importance of behavioral simulation and role play~\cite{iswari2019developing, khalid2023development}.
+Experts highlighted the necessity of rehearsal and role play for social narratives, because autistic children often fail to transfer what they have learned into actual behavior due to the lack of opportunities for simulation and practice.
+They also stressed the value of repeatedly presenting children with challenging situations, teaching them how others might feel, and guiding them toward appropriate responses.
+E8 explained, \textit{``{We break down situations into specific cases and discuss how people typically respond in those situations, as well as what more appropriate response would look like.}''}

-To integrate these elements of behavioral exploration, we introduced a multiple path structure in \sysname{}.
-When the story reaches a challenge situation, \sysname{} presents the child two to three options.
-One option reflects a desirable path with a socially appropriate behavior, while the others illustrate undesirable ones with less appropriate responses.
-The design of undesirable paths varies depending on the target behavior, as detailed in \autoref{sec:system_story_structure}.
-After the child selects a path, \sysname{} follows up with a corresponding outcome, allowing the child to feel out both emotional and social consequences.
+\bpstart{Design Goal 4 (DG4):} Support behavioral rehearsal by presenting contrasting behavioral choices and their consequences, enabling children to explore and compare alternative actions.

+\sysname{} is designed to support parents to create personalized, multi-path social narratives for autistic children in guiding social behavior (DG1).
+In this section, we describe the key approaches for story design and generation, as well as the implementation details.